qulle/angular-14-module-federation/README.md

 $ npx prettier --write .
 ```

+**Note:** Two npm aliases for Prettier will be set up in the next Husky section.

 ### 2.3 Install Husky

 **Why:** Husky makes working with Git Hooks easier.
-The pre-commit-hook will make shure that both linting and formatting have been done before a commit is allowed to be made.
+The pre-commit-hook will make shure that both formatting and linting have been done before a commit is allowed to be made.
 The pre-push-hook will run tests before the code can be pushed to remote.

 **Note:** The hooks are meant to be helpful in preventing mistakes or forgotten code.
 You should still be able to push unfinished code to remote when working on a feature branch with others.